OneBusAway/onebusaway-android/ISSUE_REPORTING.md

 # Issue Reporting

-In OneBusAway Android, we support issue reporting via the Open311 protocol to any server that is Open311 compliant.
+In OneBusAway Android, we support issue reporting via the [Open311](http://www.open311.org/) protocol to any server that is Open311-compliant.
 The following sections provide more information about this, including the data agencies can expect to see in issue reports.

 ## User experience

 From within the OneBusAway app, users can report problems for:
-* Bus stops, and any other issue categories (i.e., "services" in the Open311 spec language) defined by the agency
+* Bus stops, and any other issue categories (i.e., ["services"](http://wiki.open311.org/GeoReport_v2/#service-discovery) in the Open311 spec language) defined by the agency
 * Predicted arrival/departure times

 If a "Bus Stop ID" field is provided by the agency, we automatically populate that with the ID of the stop that the user chose.